How Much Does a Clutch Replacement Cost?

 All in all, the total cost for the job can be anything from £400 to over £1,200.
 For the vast majority of popular cars, though, this will probably fall somewhere in the £500 to £800 range.
 If the cost to replace a very worn clutch approaches or exceeds the resale value of the vehicle, sometimes it can make financial sense to sell a damaged car instead.

-How To Extend the Life of Your Clutch
+How To Extend the Life of Your Clutch?

 The durability of the clutch system is directly influenced by how well you, as the driver, look after it.
 You can greatly prolong the life of your clutch by adjusting your driving style, adopting good driving habits, and getting rid of the bad ones.
+It doesn’t matter if you’re driving a AWD, FWD, RWD, or 4WD transmission car, if your car has a clutch, you need to take care of it.

 Here are a few expert tips to get the most out of your clutch: